 She also conducts research in Computational Physics/Mathematics and Statistical Data Analysis.

 Dr Hamadeh was previously a Post-doctoral Research Fellow in Physics at the School of Science and Technology, Nottingham Trent University (2017-2018) working with Dr David Fairhurst and Dr Martin Bencsik.
 During her post-doc role, her research focused on developing a novel approach to study human dried blood droplet patterns via applying sophisticated image processing routines and optimising a multivariate statistical machine learning algorithm.
 Prior to that, Dr Hamadeh worked as a Research Assistant at the School of Architecture, Design & the Built Environment, Nottingham Trent University (2016-2017) with Professor Amin Al-Habaibeh.
 Her work during this role analysed, experimentally and theoretically the thermal dissipation of LEDs embedded in smart textiles using infrared thermography imaging and mathematical modelling.
 At the same time of this role, Dr Hamadeh was a Visiting Research Scholar at the same department carrying out a computational study to assess the energy efficiency and performance of many engineering systems and proposing ideas, based on the outcomes, to reduce energy consumption and enhance sustainability.

-Dr Hamadeh completed her PhD in Theoretical Physics at the University of Nottingham in 2015.
+Dr Hamadeh completed her PhD in Theoretical Physics at the University of Nottingham in 2015 under the supervision of Professor Igor Lesanovsky and Professor Peter Kruger.
 Her thesis theoretically and numerically investigated the long-range interactions of ultra-cold gases of Rydberg-dressed atoms in multi-well potential traps.

 - Numerical Methods and Algorithms

 - Machine Learning for Prediction and Optimisation